 2019: Under the Be Mobile-Friendly section Google’s Developer Site it features three ways to set up a mobile-friendly website.
 Notice there is a sentence that Google bolded:

-Despite Google stating in 2015, 2016, and 2017 in official announcements that they recommend responsive design, one study found 91 percent of small businesses still don’t have a responsive, mobile-optimized website.
+Despite Google stating in 2015, 2016, and 2017 in official announcements that they recommend responsive design, one study found that 91 percent of small businesses still don’t have a responsive, mobile-optimized website.
 (BP Studios)

 Check to see if your website is mobile-friendly using one of these tools: